Ukraine searches for approach to classifying information. So far, it’s a hard choice between total classification and global transparency standards.

 Restricting access to information should only be possible on legal grounds and subject to clear, understandable, and verifiable criteria, particularly whether the damage for disclosing such information outweighs the public interest in it.

-Procurement of goods and services for intelligence agencies is currently regulated by the Law on Defence Procurement.
+The procurement of goods and services for intelligence agencies is currently regulated by the Law on Defence Procurement.
 In practice, this entails a high risk of using classified spending procedures provided under the Law on Defence Procurement.

 The Draft Law on the SSU was expected to initiate reforms in the agency, although it continues with the old Soviet tradition of excessive secrecy in terms of public access to information.